iroma/fhirbase/README.md

 ## Why postgresq?

->> PostgreSQL is a powerful, open source object-relational database system.
+> PostgreSQL is a powerful, open source object-relational database system.
->> It has more than 15 years of active development and a proven architecture
+> It has more than 15 years of active development and a proven architecture
->> that has earned it a strong reputation for reliability, data integrity, and correctness.
+> that has earned it a strong reputation for reliability, data integrity, and correctness.

-## Schema generation

-We use code generation based on FHIR machine readable specification to generate database schema and CRUD procedures.
-All generation done in postgresql.
-We use advanced postgresql features
+We actively use advanced postgresql features

 * xml
 * json